The New England Journal of Medicine March 18, 2021

 Medical Student

-How does the molecular mechanism of semaglutide, specifically as a GLP-1 receptor agonist, facilitate weight loss in non-diabetic patients compared to its role in glucose regulation?
+How does the mechanism of action of semaglutide, a GLP-1 receptor agonist, promote weight loss in patients without diabetes, and why are gastrointestinal side effects the most common adverse events?

 Key Response